Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 #### Putting nxtoolkit directory under git Repository
 1. Switch to the terminal window
 2. `pwd`  <-- make sure you are in the nxtoolkit directory
-  2. `cd training`
-  3. `cd nxtoolkit`
+  1. ``cd ~/training/nxtoolkit``
-  4. `touch README.md`
+  2. `touch README.md`
-3. Follow the instructions from the gitlab site to put our nxtoolkit directory under git version control.
+3. Follow the instructions from the gitlab site to put your `nxtoolkit` directory under git version control.
 4. Do not copy and paste everything at once.
 Do line by line.
 5. For git commit command, use -m flag.  `git commit -m 'your message'`
 5. Modify the first line as follows.
 Add your username and password to the url ..hemakuma:cisco123@